isaacazuelos/schedule-builder/README.md

 > A tool for building role-based schedules for office workers.

-This is also me messing around with AI coding tools.
+**This whole thing is vibe coded with minimal oversight, do not use this for anything serious.**

 ## Build